Measure light intensity

 Simulink Support Package for LEGO MINDSTORMS NXT Hardware

 This block outputs the intensity of light detected by the NXT Light Sensor.
 The sensor includes an illuminating LED to actively measure the reflectance of nearby surfaces.
-For example, the light-intensity under a desk measures approximately 20 while a the light-intensity of fluorescent light is approximately 85.
+For example, the light-intensity under a desk measures approximately 20 while the light-intensity of fluorescent light is approximately 85.

 If you run a simulation of a model that contains this block without the target hardware, this block outputs zeros.
 See Block Produces Zeros or Does Nothing in Simulation.